ez80/84-CE-Documentation/tutorial/intro.rst

 If this doesn't work, try again to make sure you followed each step of the tutorial again.
 You can also post for help on the `Cemetech forums <http://cemetech.net/>`_.

-*In next lesson we'll dive right into learning assembly.*
+*In the next lesson we'll dive right into learning assembly.*